 As of 2011, there were about 54,760 diagnostic medical sonographers in the United States, according to The United States Department of Labor.
 Employment in this field continues to rise each year, as more and more hospitals and other medical facilitates embrace this form of diagnostic imaging.
 Once used almost exclusively by OB-GYNs to monitor the fetus during pregnancy, sonography today is used in a number of areas of medicine.
 As the field grows, more colleges are beginning programs to help potential sonographers learn more about the field with an intense medical education.
 There are both two-year and four-year programs available, and although the cost of education can be high, the diagnostic medical sonography technician salary you can expect may make you forget all about what you’re paying in tuition and fees.

 The average annual salary of a diagnostic medical sonography technician as of 2011 was $65,800, and on the rise, giving sonographers an average wage of over $30 per hour.
-The middle 50 percent of people in this career made on average $65.210 per year, and the top sonographers have salaries that approach six digits.
+The middle 50 percent of people in this career made on average $65.210 per year, and some sonographers can approach six digits.
 Considering that this career field can start with just a two-year education, that’s a lot of money.

 Of course, location plays a huge role in the amount of money you can expect to make.
 Salary can vary depending on if you choose to live in an urban area as opposed to a rural area, as well as the type of facility where you work.
 If you are flexible with the location where you end up, then you can take a look at areas where professionals in this field pull the highest salaries.
 The states with the highest average incomes in 2011 were: